Nick Frost

 Source:

 In 2018, the actor finished work on Stephen Merchant's "Fighting with My Family."
-Wrestling, which obsesses all family members played by Florence Pugh, Jack Lowden, and Lena Headey, creates plenty of problems for Frost's character, Ricky Knight.
+Wrestling obsesses every family member played by Florence Pugh, Jack Lowden, and Lena Headey, creating major problems for Frost's character, Ricky Knight.

 2019 brought the actor new roles.
 He played Argus in Dominic Brigstocke's historical comedy "Horrible Histories: The Movie – Rotten Romans."